AsmaouLandi/Ubunifu-Creative-AI-JCIA-Hackathon-2025/README.md

 ```

 > ✅ *Recommended: Use Google Colab for faster training (especially with GPU like A100).*
-Great question!
-Below is a clear and user-friendly section you can **add to your README** to explain how to run the **Streamlit app** for plum quality classification after training the model:

 ## 🌐 How to Run the Streamlit App